-There's also a dedicated drainage valve on the bottom of your water heater tank.
-We see these leak a lot, too.
+There’s also a dedicated drainage valve on the bottom of your water heater tank.
+We see these leaks a lot, too.

 Check your tank and pipes for signs of corrosion and, in particular, actual water leaks.
 There may not be any damage yet, but there could be if you don’t catch it soon enough!

 Concerned about water heater safety?
 We can help.

 If you’ve never had your water heater serviced and you’re concerned about CO, water leaks, or other issues, give us a shout!
 We service and install all kinds of water heaters at homes throughout Metro Atlanta.